 I consider much of my artwork to be an extension of that performance, 700 Spools of Thread (Keep it Together)presented by chashama and supported by a grant from the National Endowment for the Arts.
 It entails a woman wearing a dress I constructed out of spools of thread that feed into multiple sewing machines surrounding her.
 I draped the entire gallery space with yards upon yards of black fabric, while building up a lush jungle of colorful threads on top.
 The seven-day performance included over 15 participants and student volunteers from FIT and New York University.

 I love the idea of making a dress out of watches.
-There is a lot of mystery in time.
+Not only have I always loved buying watches from places like WatchShopping as gifts for people but there is a lot of mystery in time.
 You have to embrace it and except the unknowns.
 This helps to move forward in life with confidence.
 A timepiece relays a form of structure.
 Each hour indicates a different responsibility, for example, getting to work on time, or having a meeting.
 The watches in the dress are all set to tell different times.
 Doing so allows the structure of the timepieces to become erratic.

 I knew immediately I wanted to title it Kiss the Dark after hearing an ancient Irish poem at a reading in SoHo.
 For me,Kiss the Dark is a mantra.
 Repeating it gives me courage to face the daily elements that impact my life.
 It is about taking steps into the unknown, leaving comfort zones and having faith in one’s own success.